core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Alternate Base URI {#lwm2m-altbase}

-If the LWM2M endpoint exposes objects at a base URI other that "/", the endpoint must register the base URI using rt="oma.lwm2m".
+If the LWM2M endpoint exposes objects at a base URI other than the default empty base path, the endpoint must register the base URI using rt="oma.lwm2m".
 An example link payload using alternate base URI would be:

 ~~~~ linkformat